cf-toolsuite/spring-boot-starter-runtime-metadata/README.md

       enabled: true
 ```

-And if you want to expose the `/actuator/info`, `/actuator/jars` and `/actuator/pom` endpoints, you'll need add (e.g., in application.yml)
+And if you want to expose the `/actuator/info`, `/actuator/jars` and `/actuator/pom` endpoints, you'll need to add (e.g., in application.yml)

 ```
   endpoints: